piastry/cifs-utils/smbinfo.rst

 `fsctl-getobjid`: Prints the ObjectID

+`list-snapshots`: Lists the previous versions of the volume that backs this file

 `quota`: Print the quota for the volume in the form
 - SID Length
 - Change Time